montg0mery/symmetrical-guide/README.md

 # OXMLpy
 Embed XXE payload into Open XML file formats

-Will generate a singular OXML file for each XML contained in the sample (input) OXML file.
+Will generate a singular OXML document for each XML contained in the sample (input) OXML document.
-Made originally for xlsx files.
+Made originally for xlsx document.

 ## Todo
 1 - Expand to generate a larger variety of payloads to choose